mjkloeckner/95.11/README.md

-#	ALGORITHMS & PROGRAMATION I (code 9511) - WORKBOOK
+#	ALGORITHMS & PROGRAMMING I (code 9511) - WORKBOOK

-"Algorithms and programation I" is a subject from "Facultad de Ingenieria de la universidad de Buenos Aires".
+"Algoritmos y programacion I" is a subject from "Facultad de Ingenieria de la Universidad de Buenos Aires".

 In this repository (previous a subfolder from c-repo) I'm gonna be storing all my resolved exercies from Martin Cardozo's exercies